krisvanmelis/energibridge-analytics/README.md

 ## Provisioning
 Grafana is pre-configured with a PostgreSQL datasource and a default dashboard called "Energibridge Dashboard".
 The provisioning files are located in the `grafana/provisioning` directory.
 The dashboard JSON file is located in the `grafana/dashboards` directory.

+## CSV Files
+CSV files placed in the `csv-data` directory are hosted by the Nginx service at `http://localhost:8080/csv-data`.
+These files can be accessed by Grafana's Infinity datasource.

 ## Stopping the services
 To stop the services, run: